FIFO vs. LIFO: What is the Specification in Inventory Management?

 What is FIFO?

 The FIFO inventory system uses the same strategy.
 First-in items are usually the first to come out of any storage.
-For example, you store milk according to its expiration dates in the fridge.
-The milk cartons that bear close expiry dates would be stored in the front so that those get sold first.
+For example, in the fridge, you store milk according to its expiration dates.
+The milk cartons bearing close expiry dates would be stored in the front so those get sold first.
 This concept of inventory management aims to ensure that you move the oldest stock out first to guarantee cost-effectiveness and avoid wastage.
 The widespread use of this concept makes it ideal for many industries that use it along with other stock management models.
-Exit Advisor

 Pros of FIFO